SciML/Surrogates.jl/docs/src/tensor_prod.md

 # Tensor product function
-A tensor product function combines multiple functions or vectors using the tensor product operation.
-The tensor product is a mathematical operation that takes two vectors and produces another vector space, capturing their joint behavior across multiple dimensions.
+A tensor product combines multiple functions or vectors.
+It is a mathematical operation that takes two vector spaces and produces another vector space, capturing their joint behavior across multiple dimensions.

 For instance, consider a tensor product function defined as follows: